 For homeowners having trouble making their monthly mortgage payments, a short sale might sound like the perfect solution to avoid foreclosure.
-In a short sale, the homeowner sells his or her home for less than the total debt balance remaining on the mortgage.
+In a short sale, the homeowner sells the home for less than the mortgage debt balance.
 The lender agrees to accept the sale proceeds and release the lien on the property.
 The proceeds of the sale pay off a portion of the mortgage balance.
 If you're considering this route, you should be aware that you might still be on the hook for any amount that exceeds the short sale price, called a "deficiency."